 Improved interregional planning processes will be key to getting clean, renewable energy from the areas where resources are abundant to the areas where the energy is consumed.
 There are a number of reasons why these improvements have been so difficult to achieve.

 - The historically balkanized North American grid makes planning across regions difficult.
 Regions can have vastly different industry structures, with some dominated by vertically integrated utility systems that seek to optimize transmission investment while serving customers with their own generation resources.
-Other regions, specifically regional transmission owners (RTOs) and independent system operators (ISOs), have planning processes that yield periodic, multi-year transmission expansion plans, with significant amounts of stakeholder involvement.
+Other regions, specifically regional transmission owners (RTOs) and independent system operators (ISOs), have planning processes that yield periodic, multi-year transmission expansion plans with significant stakeholder involvement.

 Historical Focus on Regional Transmission Development

 - Through a series of orders issued in the early 2000s, FERC’s initial focus was on providing transparent and non-discriminatory access to the transmission system and encouraging transmission owners to join ISOs and RTOs.
-Transmission planning processes were adapted accordingly within each region to identify projects to address the needs within each region.
+Transmission development planning processes were adapted accordingly within each region to identify projects to address the needs within each region.
 Planning across regions has always been more challenging, and interregional planning has not received the same amount of focus and attention as intraregional projects.

 Interregional Planning Approach

 - Interregional planning is not integrated multi-regional or interconnection-wide planning.
 It is coordination focused on stitching together regional transmission plans into “roll-up reports,” which identify any potential interregional transfer, system overload, or other issues that could impact reliability, supplementing regional reliability assessments.
 These efforts also inform periodic studies of interregional seams.
 The horizon for these reviews is five to ten years.
-While these coordination efforts consider long-term changes in the resource mix, they are not focused on optimizing the cost-effectiveness of public policy requirements or deliverability of those resources.
+While these coordination efforts consider long-term changes in the resource mix, they are not focused on optimizing the cost-effectiveness of public policy requirements or the deliverability of those resources.
 Planning for those priorities is left to the regions.

 Shortcomings of Current Interregional Planning Construct

-Potential Paths Forward for Transmission
+Potential Paths Forward for Transmission Development Planning

 Planning reforms: While FERC Order 1000 included provisions for improved interregional planning, the evidence to date suggests that utilities have shifted focus to smaller regional projects vs. long-haul interregional transmission projects.
 Some regions are attempting to remedy this: